Abhi-shek26/Educational-Flashcard/README.md

 2.Navigation:
    "Next" and "Previous" buttons to navigate through the flashcards.
-   Optional keyboard navigation using the ArrowRight and ArrowLeft keys.

 3.Progress Tracking:
-   Displays the current flashcard number (e.g., "Card 3 of 10").
+   Displays the current flashcard number.
    Includes a progress bar to visually represent completion status.

 4.Data for Flashcards: